eric-r-xu/klaviyo-weather-app/README.md

 ## Security
 ##### How does your app handle invalid or even malicious input from users?

 >The subscription page checks for the validity of the email and limits the number of requests per remote address (50/hour and 200/day).
-For edge cases not considered, please check the log file in /tmp/klaviyo-weather-app.subscription_service.log.$(date +\%Y\%m\%d)
+For errors, please check for edge cases not considered in the log file

 ## Re-Usability
 ##### What components of your app would make sense to be their own modules or services so they can be re-used by other sections of code later?